 TPB Information Sheet TPB(I) 15/2012

-This information sheet is also available as a PDF, download TPB (I) 15/2012 Code of Professional Conduct - Holding money or other property on trust (243 KB).
+This information sheet is also available as a PDF, download TPB (I) 15/2012 Code of Professional Conduct - Holding money or other property on trust (PDF, 393 KB).

 In addition, please note that the principles, explanations and examples in this TPB(I) do not constitute legal advice and do not create additional rights or legal obligations beyond those that are contained in the TASA or which may exist at law.
 Please refer to the TASA for the precise content of the legislative requirements.

 The TPB released this document as a draft information sheet in the form of an Exposure draft on 11 June 2012.
 The TPB invited comments and submissions in relation to the information in it.
 The closing date for submissions was 26 July 2012.
-The TPB considered the submissions made and now publishes the following TPB(I).
+The TPB considered the submissions made and published this TPB(I) on 18 October 2012.

 Issued: 18 October 2012

-This Information sheet (TPB(I)) has been prepared by the Tax Practitioners Board (TPB) to assist tax and BAS agents to understand their obligations under the Code of Professional Conduct (Code) in relation to holding money or other property on trust for clients.
+This Information sheet (TPB(I)) has been prepared by the Tax Practitioners Board (TPB) to assist registered tax and BAS agents (collectively referred to as ‘tax practitioners’) to understand their obligations under the Code of Professional Conduct (Code) in relation to holding money or other property on trust for clients.

 In this TPB(I), you will find the following information:

-- background about the obligation on registered tax and BAS agents to account for money and other property held on trust
+- background about the obligation on tax practitioners to account for money and other property held on trust

 - an explanation of what a trust is

-- an explanation of what is required of registered tax and BAS agents to account to clients for money or other property held on trust
+- an explanation of what is required of tax practitioners to account to clients for money or other property held on trust

 - consequences for failing to account for money or other property held on trust